What is Binge Eating Disorder?

 The Myth of Willpower

-You may want to believe that willpower will solve the problems of overeating, food addiction, feeling fat or overweight.
+You may want to believe that willpower will solve the problems of binge eating or food addiction.
 You hope that if you muster up your willpower on Monday morning and keep it going, you will get your eating under control, lose all the weight you would like to lose, and your whole life will be better.
 It seems simple.

 Think of the total number of pounds you have lost this way over the years—You have proven to yourself that you have tremendous willpower.
 So why do you, as well as 95% of all dieters, regain the weight?

-It is hard to admit that overeating is a complex problem.
-You may be aware that you overeat to counteract stress, anxiety, sadness, anger, and loneliness.
+It is hard to admit that bingeing is a complex problem.
+You may be aware that your food addiction counteracts stress, anxiety, sadness, anger, and loneliness.
 You may be rebelling against tremendous pressure to lose weight from family members, society, and even yourself.
 Depriving yourself of food may feel scary and impossible to maintain.
 Losing weight may present you with a new set of problems you didn’t expect.
 You may find yourself questioning the amount of energy you expend on losing weight and coping with plateaus and rebounds.

 Recovery begins when you acknowledge that willpower has not worked.
-When you give up the myth of willpower as a solution, you are in a better position to find more effective, long-lasting solutions.
+When you give up the myth of willpower as a solution, you are in a better position to find more effective, long-lasting solutions to binge eating and food addiction.
 You are free to listen to your body and use your feelings to find a pathway toward healing.

 How I can help:

-Join my women’s therapy group for binge eating disorder.
+Join my women’s therapy group for binge eating disorder treatment.

-Private individual or family sessions are available for men, women, adolescent boys and girls.
+Private individual or family sessions are available for men, women, adolescent boys and girls who have binge eating disorder or food addiction.